oskarvid/Selma/docs/TSD-instructions.md

 First of all you need to ssh into the submit server once you have logged in to TSD.
 The base command is `ssh pXX-submit.tsd.usit.no`, you need to change `pXX` to your actual project number.

 In case you are looking to make a full scale test run with the default testing data you can access such data at `/tsd/shared/bioinformatics/test-data/Selma/`.
-The toy datasets that are in `Selma/workspace/fastq` will let you make sure that things work in theory, it will run the workflow all the way to the last tool where it will crash due to too small input files.
+You can use either the Coriell dataset or the NA12878 dataset, there is no qualitative difference between the two.
+The toy dataset that is in `Selma/workspace/fastq` will let you make sure that things work in theory, it will run the workflow all the way to the last tool where it will crash due to too small input files.

 # Index
 * [Installation](https://github.com/elixir-no-nels/Selma/blob/master/docs/TSD-instructions.md#installation)